MESAHub/mesa-website/08-faq.markdown

 title: FAQ
 permalink: faq.html
 ---

-# What are some frequently asked questions about MESA?
+# General Questions

 ## How do you say MESA?

 Say "MAY-sa".

-## Can I use the MESA logo in an presentation?
+## Can I use the MESA logo in a talk or presentation?

 Yes.
 It is available in a variety of sizes for your convenience.